Axel Bartsch: Club career

 Bartsch played for youth club 18.3 Massive FC and won the U.S. Virgin Islands Soccer Association's Under-15 Boys League with the team in 2018.
 He played for his school team, the Virgin Islands Montessori School Volts, and won back-to-back St. Thomas-St. John Interscholastic Athletic Association championships in 2017 and 2018.

 By age 16 he was already competing in the U.S. Virgin Islands Premier League with New Vibes SC.

 In late 2019 Bartsch was playing in the Occidental College intramural league while studying there.
 Following the resumption of college soccer during the COVID-19 pandemic, he became a member of the school's NCAA Division III squad.
 He went on to make six appearances for the team in his first season.

+Following his time at Occidental College, Bartsch returned to the USVI and joined Castaways SC in the USVISF Premier League in 2024.

 International career

 Bartsch represented the United States Virgin Islands at both the 2017 CONCACAF Boys' Under-15 Championship and in 2019 CONCACAF U-17 Championship qualifying.

 Bartsch was named as part of the 23-man USVI roster ahead of a training camp in Florida in March 2021.
 He made his senior international debut for the territory on March 21 in a friendly against Anguilla which was part of the camp.
 Six days later he made his competitive debut in a 3–0 defeat to Antigua and Barbuda in the team's first match of 2022 FIFA World Cup qualification.
 He started and played the first 84 minutes of the match.